rosell-dk/webp-realizer/README.md

 </picture>
 ```

-3. Do not to store the converted files at all.
-Each time an image is requested, a convertion will be made and served

 You choose between the three options by commenting/uncommenting blocks in the .htaccess.
 Precise instructions are given in the .htaccess.

 ## Verifying that it works